How can teachers prepare for successful Parent-Teacher Interviews and what are some recommended questions teachers can ask?

-This is a great commonly asked question.
-I try keep the questions to a minimum, as typically a few focused questions can quickly reveal if there is a strong likelihood of potential literacy developmental issues occurring.
+There is a range of questions early childhood teachers can ask parents about the child’s development since birth.
+A few focused questions can quickly reveal if there is a strong likelihood of potential literacy developmental issues occurring.

 - Questions relating to the status of the child’s ear health: Did the child have ear infections?
 Ask also was the child was ever referred to an Ear Nose and Throat specialist and if they ever had grommets inserted?